 In comparison to other "3D-depth range scanning" technologies available, such as a structured light camera/projector system, ToF technology is relatively cheap.
 The sensors can reach up to 160fps, which means they're great for real-time applications such as background blur in on-the-fly video.
 Better yet, they use a small amount of processing power.
 And once distance data has been collected, features like object detection can be easily implemented with the right algorithms.

 Note: ToF is one of many techniques that fall under range imaging.
 You may see it referred to as a range camera or even a 3D sensor.

 - Also helps with 3D imaging and improving AR experiences

 A ToF camera sensor can be used to measure distance and volume, as well as for object scanning, indoor navigation, obstacle avoidance, gesture recognition, object tracking, and reactive altimeters.
-Data from the sensor can also help with 3D imaging and improving AR experiences.
-In fact, in phones, ToF camera sensors will likely be used for 3D photography, AR, and portrait mode photos.
+Data from the sensor can also help with 3D imaging and improving augmented reality (AR) experiences.
+In phones, ToF camera sensors will likely be used for 3D photography, AR, and in particular Portrait mode.

 Are Time-of-Flight cameras new?

 - Microsoft used ToF cameras in second-gen Kinect

 - LIDAR sensors use ToF cameras

 - Huawei’s Honor View 20 has a ToF camera